Space faring microbes (panspermia)

 yes actually, it allows things to take genes and add them to their own genome meaning the functional genome size thing is merely a suggestion and nowhere close to a rule, especieally when you throw viruses into the mix since they move genes aroud a lot, sometimes only adding genes, sometimes just taking them, and sometimes getting its funcional genome neutralized and fully incorporated into a bacterial plasmid

 Doubling the genome in a single generation keeps the functional genome the same size.
 The copies need to mutate so that they can be assigned to new jobs.
-Most of the usefulness of it existed in the previous copy, so the rate of evolution is proportional to the size of the genome already present, hence the exponential.

 No species creates a completely a random chunk of DNA 100 times the size of its current DNA, waits it to mutate and checks once in a while if any segment of it can be used in a useful way.
+They don’t build up usefulness from scratch.

 Why faster back then?
 The observed pattern is that evolution has a constant exponential speed and life must be 10 billion years old (the times when it hibernated or remained dead doesn’t count)